joeycastillo/Feather-Projects/readme.md

 Haven't assembled this one yet (I just ordered it yesterday) but the premise: improve Rev A by streamlining to just the BME280 for temperature, humidity and barometric pressure sensing.
 Isolate it on a thermal island.
 Update the GPS to the new [PA6H Ultimate GPS](https://www.adafruit.com/product/790), and add a spot for a flex cable to a [small Sharp Memory Display](https://www.digikey.com/product-detail/en/sharp-microelectronics/LS012B7DD01/425-2900-ND/5054063) so I can see the current conditions.
 I also added an LED on the Fix pin; not sure if I'll populate it since (hopefully) that data will be on the screen, but it's there as an option.

+### E-Book Feather Wing

+Rev A is in here but it has some issues.
+Rev B lives in [its own repository here](https://github.com/joeycastillo/The-Open-Book).

 ## BOM for these projects

 TODO.